LiuYuancheng/QSG_Manager/README.md

 # QSG-Manager

-> All rights reserved by NUS-Singtel Cyber Security R&D Lab (Jun 2016 to Jun 2021)
+> All copyrights reserved by NUS-Singtel Cyber Security R&D Lab (Jun 2016 to Jun 2021)

 ### Introduction